 More candidates means voters have a real choice instead of just rubber-stamping the only name on the ballot.
 It means qualified people who happen to live in the wrong cul-de-sac can step up when their community needs them.
 It means the district can draw from the deepest possible bench when big decisions arrive — referendums, contracts, growth planning.
 More candidates is good for everyone, including current board members who deserve thoughtful colleagues alongside them.

 It's never been put to a vote.
 Under Wisconsin school law (Wis.
 Stat. § 120.02(2)(a)) the only way to change a common school district's apportionment is a citizen petition signed by at least 500 qualified electors, followed by a vote at the district Annual Meeting.
 No school board, no superintendent, no PAC, no outside group can do it.
-The structure has been in place since at least the 1990s simply because no one had organized a petition until now.
+The current Area structure was set when MCPASD was formed in 1963 by the merger of the Middleton and Cross Plains districts — and it's held ever since, simply because no one had organized a petition until now.

-The district is growing — we've added thousands of students since the current structure was set.
+The district has changed substantially since the structure was set in 1963 — added thousands of students, new subdivisions across all five Areas, and far more complex governance asks.
 Bigger decisions are ahead: a likely referendum, ongoing budget pressure under state revenue caps, continued growth planning, superintendent reviews.
 It's important work, and we want the broadest possible community of capable people available to take it on.

 We're also the outlier.
-Every other large school district in Wisconsin — Verona, Madison, Sun Prairie, Appleton, Oregon, Waukesha, Kenosha — has moved to hybrid or fully at-large representation.
+Every other large school district in Wisconsin — Verona, Elmbrook, Madison, Kenosha, Appleton, Waukesha, Eau Claire, Sun Prairie, Stevens Point — has evolved to a hybrid or fully at-large model.
+We're the only large one where every single seat is still locked to one Area.
 Catching up is overdue.

 No. Every current member finishes their full term.
 Conversion happens only at each seat's natural re-election point.
 Current members are free to run for either an Area anchor seat or one of the new open seats — their path forward stays intact.
 Their supporters get more ways to back them, not fewer.